open-forest-observatory/ofo-argo/README.md

 # Argo Workflow

-This repository contains data workflows used by the **Open Forest Observatory (OFO)**.
-Currently, it is designed to run the `automate-metashape` pipeline, with more workflows to be added in the future.
+This repository contains [Argo Workflows](https://argoproj.github.io/workflows) used by the **Open Forest Observatory (OFO)**.
+It is being developed to run the [automate-metashape[(https://github.com/open-forest-observatory/automate-metashape) pipeline simultaneously across multiple virtual machines on Jetstream2 Cloud.
+This type of scaling would enable us to process many photogrammetry projects simultaneously (instead of sequentially) and vastly reduce total processing time.
+Argo is meant to work on Kubernetes which orchestrates containers (ie, automate-metashape in docker), scales the processing to multiple VMs, and balances to load between the VMs.

 ---

-## Argo Workflows Integration

-We use **Argo Workflows** to orchestrate and manage the execution of OFO workflows.
-Argo provides:

-- A **Kubernetes-native** interface to define and execute workflows as DAGs.
-- **Scalable** and **fault-tolerant** execution of tasks.
-- Built-in support for **artifact passing**, **parameterization**, and **retries**.
-- Ideal management of complex, containerized pipelines—like those used in OFO's data processing stack.

 ---